pathaksomesh06/Fleetly/Installation Guide.md

 ### Alternative: App Store Installation:

-1. Download MDMaster from the App Store
+1. Download Fleeyltly from the App Store
 2. Deploy configuration profile through your MDM with:

 ```xml